thanachart29/gesture_detection_with_ROS2/docs/source/perception/docs/people_perception.rst

             Subscribe camera info from D455

-    Service
+   .. tab:: Service

         /people_detection/enable[std_srvs/Empty]

             Call when you want to enable publish tf tranfrom people position to rviz2

         /people_detection/arrival[std_srvs/Empty]

             Call when you want to tell the robot that you arrive at destination and stop tracking

 - **base_controller.py**